seek-oss/aws-sm-buildkite-plugin/README.md

 ## Using Secrets in Another Plugin

-Per the examples above, the preferred `plugin` YAML syntax is to the use an array of plugins over the object-key syntax, as this ensures consistent ordering between plugins.
+Per the examples above, the preferred `plugin` YAML syntax is to use an array of plugins over the object-key syntax, as this ensures consistent ordering between plugins.
 It's thus possible to use secrets from this plugin in another plugin:

 ```yml
 steps: